1,000+ Reasons to Love a Snag

 The young man next door asked whether the tree crew had to leave abruptly before finishing cutting down our tree.
 No, I explained, we asked them to trim it that way for the wildlife value.
 Enough said.

 To preempt negative reactions from neighbors, I recommend a combination of artful landscaping and proactive communication.

 In the garden, a tree snag can be a free sculptural asset [says landscape designer Mary Sper] . . .
 Blend one into the landscape by training Virginia creeper or another native vine to climb it.
 Provide shelter and a feeling of safety for cautious songbirds by surrounding the snag with serviceberries, redbuds, fruiting shrubs, or other understory species helpful to wildlife in your region. — The Humane Gardener

 Certifying your yard as a wildlife habitat and announcing it with a sign will also suggest that your snag and other ecological features are intentional, not neglect.
 There are several local and national programs.
-I happen to love the National Wildlife Foundation’s sign; you can apply here.
+I happen to love the National Wildlife Federation’s sign; you can apply here.

 Wishing you a happy habitat,